rahul-verma/arjuna/docs/webui_basics/DropDownRadioGroup.md

 2. We can select an option by its visible text by calling `select_text` method of DropDown.
 3. DropDown provides various enquiry methods - `has_visible_text_selected`, `has_value_selected`, has_index_selected`.
 4. DropDown also has enquirable properties - `value` and `text`.
-5. We assert using `my.asserter`'s appropriate assertion methods.
+5. We assert using `request.asserter`'s appropriate assertion methods.
 6. There are other ways of selection as well - `select_value` to select by value attribute of an option, `select_index` to select an option present at provided index.
 7. DropDown also has a way of selecting an option by setting its `text` property.
 This is similar to `.text` property setting of a text-box.
 It is different from `select_text` method in terms of implementation. `select_text` uses DOM inquiry to match the text of an option and then clicks it to select it.
 Setting the `.text` property similuates the user action where the user types a string in a focused/highlighted select control to select an option (in technical terms it is equivalent of sendkeys).